LiaOb21/FSP_assembly_benchmarking/README.md

 1. Your data directory structure

-The directory the contains your input samples (e.g. `data`) must be structured in the following way:
+The directory that contains your input samples (e.g. `data`) must be structured in the following way:
 ```
 data/
 ├── 048ds